hlbao/Neuro-Evolution/README.md

-# evolutionary algorithm to find the best neural net architecture for the face classification task.
+# The application of evolutionary algorithms to find the best neural net architecture for the face classification task.
 See final_report.pdf for more details, thx.